Purdue-AIDA3/CM-COVEE/README.md

 COVEE is hosted at Purdue [Data Depot](https://www.rcac.purdue.edu/storage/depot) and distributed through [Globus](https://www.globus.org/).

+### Reviewer data Access and download

+A special account has been made for reviewers to access the dataset.
+Details can be found in the attached COVEE_Reviewer_Access.pdf

 ### Data Request Form

 Request for access to COVEE by filling out the Google form [here](https://docs.google.com/forms/d/e/1FAIpQLScBLroHC9FJWcjAWpbjkTYWnmbnoPe5iEwxW05dTEpMw3wQog/viewform?usp=dialog)